 - Hinesburg Development Review Board process - one application approved but decision will be appealed in Superior Court.

 -Application to federal Army Corps of Engineers to fill lot 15.
-Process is just beginning.
+Process is just ongoing.
 Public comment period ended Dec 27, 2013.
 Vermont's Agency of Natural Resources gave an OK to proceed to the Army Corps in July 2014.